Get To Know Your Salesforce Identity Users

 Customers and Partners

-Other people need access to your company’s Salesforce orgs or communities, too.
+Other people need access to your company’s Salesforce orgs or Experience Cloud sites, too.
 Some of them are customers or prospective customers.
 Others are partners who work with your company for the benefit of both businesses.

 Your company doesn’t know these people as well as it knows employees.
 You don’t want to give customers and partners the same privileged access that employees get, but you still want to make it easy for them to accomplish their goals when they visit your company online.